-- Dispatches shall be reported by the supplier of the goods, using nature of transaction codes 1.1

-- Arrivals from distance sellers above the Intrastat threshold shall be reported by the body responsible for the payment of the supplier's VAT obligations in the Member State of destination.
+- dispatches shall be reported by the supplier of the goods, using nature of transaction codes 1.1 - arrivals from distance sellers above the Intrastat threshold shall be reported by the body responsible for the payment of the supplier's VAT obligations (tax representative) in the Member State of destination.

-The arrivals from distance seller should be excluded for Intrastat system when the distance seller is below the VAT distance selling threshold in the Member State of destination.
+Arrivals from distance seller should be excluded for Intrastat system when the distance seller is below the VAT distance selling threshold in the Member State of destination.